 9. Cloud Services Brokering

 Another use case is what we call cloud services brokering, or self-service IT, by which we mean a way of automating IT operations to offer your technically unsophisticated end users the option of push-button deployment to public and private clouds and virtual and bare-metal servers without involvement from operations staff.
-You can watch a demo of how this works.
 Depending on the use case, you could limit your end users’ access to a specific public or private cloud, but a hybrid cloud architecture provides maximum agility for meeting the needs of your lines of business.

 Hardware and Hosting Considerations